 Irene Mayer Selznick, daughter of studio mogul Louis B. Mayer and wife of independent Hollywood producer David O. Selznick, once described film director William Wellman (1896-1975) as a ‘shoot-up-the-town fellow, trying to be a great big masculine I-don’t-know-what.”
-True, he could be tough-talking and uncompromising, but she believed enough in his vision and persuaded her husband to produce “A Star Is Born” (1937), which turned out to be one of Wellman’s as well as one of Selznick’s cinematic landmarks, earning Wellman a screenwriting Oscar.
+True, he could be tough-talking and uncompromising.
+Still, she adored his vision and persuaded her husband to produce “A Star Is Born” (1937), which turned out to be one of Wellman’s as well as one of Selznick’s cinematic landmarks, earning Wellman a screenwriting Oscar.
 Or, as American movie critic Manny Farber (1917-2008) once put it, Wellman was one of ‘the true masters of the male action film,’ and stated that ‘in any Bill Wellman operation, there at least for four directors—a sentimentalist, deep thinker, hooey vaudevillian and an expedient short-cut artist.’

 A decade earlier already, Mr. Wellman had directed “Wings” (1927), the all-time screen classic and first Academy Award winner as Best Picture, launching his career as a leading film director which almost spanned four decades and which included countless memorable films in various genres, such as “The Public Enemy” (1931), “A Star Is Born” (1937), “Beau Geste” (1939), “The Story of G.I.
 Joe” (1945), “Battleground” (1949), “The High and the Mighty” (1954), and his own favorite “Good-bye, My Lady” (1956).
-Two years later though, when Warner Bros. insisted having a happy ending on his highly personal project “Lafayette Escadrille”, about Americans who flew for France during World War I, he decided to retire from the movie business at age 62.
+Two years later, though, when Warner Bros. insisted on having a happy ending on his highly personal project “Lafayette Escadrille,” about Americans flying for France during World War I, he decided to retire from the movie business at age 62.

 Along the way, Mr. Wellman was instrumental in casting young, fresh and new talent over the years, such as Gary Cooper, Jean Harlow, James Cagney, Joan Crawford, Bette Davis, Clark Gable, John Wayne, James Stewart, Donald O’Connor, Evelyn Keyes, Joan Leslie, Susan Hayward, Sidney Poitier, Clint Eastwood and Barbara Stanwyck (from 1931 until 1943, they made five films together).

-During this 2007 interview with him in a West Hollywood restaurant, Mr. Wellman was in the early stages of writing “Wild Bill Wellman: Hollywood Rebel”.
-For those of you who want to keep updated about his personal appearances, book signings, etc., you can check his website here.
+During this 2007 interview with him in a West Hollywood restaurant, Mr. Wellman was in the early stages of writing “Wild Bill Wellman: Hollywood Rebel.”
+For those who want to keep updated about his personal appearances, book signings, etc., you can check his website here.

-The thing that I appreciate about the first book the most, are my father’s letters.
+The thing that I appreciate about the first book the most are my father’s letters.
 I love those.
-His mother saved all kinds of things throughout her lifetime – letters, newspaper articles and memorabilia of all kinds—and now I am able to use that for my new book as well.
+His mother saved all kinds of things throughout her lifetime—letters, newspaper articles, and memorabilia of all kinds—and now I can use that for my new book as well.
 I had eighty-two of his letters, and I used about a dozen of them in the first book.
-So there are not as much details in my first book as maybe there should have been, but there are a lot more of those in my second book which is also much more in-depth.
+So there are not as many details in my first book as maybe there should have been, but there are a lot more of those in my second book, which is also much more in-depth.
 I didn’t know that much about my father’s life when he was growing up until I got this box of memorabilia from a relative, so then I could really start to piece together his years all through high school.
 All at once, I had a lot more information.

 How much appreciated was your father in the 1930s and 1940s as a filmmaker?

 Oh, at that time, he was a very important director.
-I think a lot of historians misunderstand my father because a lot of them think, ‘Well, he was just a contract studio director, he just directed whatever story they gave him.
+I think many historians misunderstand my father because a lot of them think, ‘Well, he was just a contract studio director; he directed whatever story they gave him.
 And then he made it.’
 So they downgraded him.
 Now, he was a contract studio director, but he loved that.
 He made twenty-one films between 1930 and 1934.
-Well, if you weren’t a contract director, you would never had that opportunity.
+Well, if you weren’t a contract director, you would never have that opportunity.
 At Warner’s, “The Public Enemy” was one of his favorite projects.
 Or, let’s put it this way: the writers came to him because nobody was moving on the project, while my father loved it.
-He then took it to Darryl F. Zanuck who produced a lot of the movies that Warner Brothers were making at that time – he also was my father’s producer—and my father talked him into making that picture.
+He then took it to Darryl F. Zanuck, who produced many movies that Warner Brothers was making at that time—he also was my father’s producer—and my father talked him into making that picture.
 So my father was able to bring some projects in.
-But most important is that he made thirty-eight movies under contract as a contract director, and another thirty-eight as a free-lance director, so I think historians missed the boat on that.
+But most important is that he made thirty-eight movies under contract as a contract director and another thirty-eight as a free-lance director, so I think historians missed the boat on that.
 If you look at the work he did after 1934, when he stopped being a contract studio director, pictures like “Call of the Wild” , “A Star Is Born” , “Nothing Sacred” , “Beau Geste” , “Roxie Hart” , “The Story of G.I.
 Joe” , “Battleground” and so many others, I think those are his best work.
 And those are pictures that he chose for the most part.
 Okay, in order to do “The Ox-Bow Incident” , he had to do two pictures for Darryl F. Zanuck at 20th Century Fox, “Thunder Birds: Soldiers of the Air” and “Buffalo Bill” .
 My father would not have chosen those, so he made a few concessions along the way.
 But pretty much, he was able to make the films that he wanted to make.